Solanum lycopersicum 'Shirley'

 Cultivation

 Start from seed or buy as small plants and grow on in a heated greenhouse or on a warm windowsill.
 Move to an unheated greenhouse or outside once all risk of frost has passed, and provide support for the plant to grow up.
 Water regularly to keep the growing media evenly moist; inconsistent watering can lead to splitting and rot.
 Feed every 10-14 days.
-See advice on cultivating tomatoes for more detail
+See tomato cultivation for more detail.
+For help with diagnosing tomato problems see our video What's gone wrong with my tomatoes?

 Propagation